braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/create_push_primer.md

 ---
-nav_title: Create a Push Primer Campaign
+nav_title: "Create a Push Primer Campaign"
 page_order: 2
 page_type: tutorial
-description: This walkthrough will show you how to get your users qualified and ready to receive your push messages.
+description: "This walkthrough will show you how to get your users qualified and ready to receive your push messages."

 channel:
   - Push